rostools/r-cubed-intro/paper.md

 training in, or lack incentives to conduct reproducible research.
-Improving reproducibility requires an awareness and training in multiple areas, including version control, project and data management, and reproducible reporting alongside the statistical analysis.
+Improving reproducibility requires an awareness and training in multiple areas, including version control, project and data management, and reproducible reporting alongside the traditional statistical analysis.
 Training in these skill areas is critical to tackling the modern demands of reproducibility.

-The learning module provides training in reproducibility, open science, and collaboration, by teaching introductions to Git, GitHub, R Markdown, and data wrangling and visualization in R. While other resources for learning R and Git exist [@Bryan2019;@ChesterIsmay2019;@Lee2019], this module places a greater emphasis on reproducibility and the general workflow for data analysis.
+The learning module provides training in reproducibility, open science, and collaboration by teaching introductions to Git, GitHub, R Markdown, and data wrangling and visualization in R. While other resources for learning R and Git exist [@Bryan2019;@ChesterIsmay2019;@Lee2019], this module places a greater emphasis on reproducibility and the general workflow for doing data analysis.
 It also includes instructions targeted to other instructors to assist with re-use of the material.
-This module is also based on the experiences and needs of biomedical researchers, as it is an area that currently lacks sufficient training for these skills.
+This module is based on the experiences and needs of biomedical researchers, as it is an area that currently lacks sufficient training for these skills.
 The authors, all of whom work or have worked in biomedical research, used their experience in creating and shaping the content.

 The learning module was specifically designed with *re-use and adoption* in mind.
 Both [*Section 1*](https://r-cubed.rostools.org/#welcome) and